nolantuttle/CST315/Projects/Project 5 Short-Term Process Scheduler/README.txt

 To compile the seaShell program on a Linux/UNIX operating system, use the following command in this directory's terminal:

-gcc -o seaShell seaShell.c
+gcc -o run seaShell.c

 Running the Program:

 To run the executable program that was generated, run the following command:

-./seaShell

-To execute the included batch file batchfile.sh, include the filename in the run command as shown below:

-./seaShell batchfile.sh

-This will run the batch file before the command line prompt appears.
+./run

+It is important to note that we added 3 demonstration processes that run idly: "sleep 2", "echo idle1 > /dev/null", and "sleep 4".
+When a command is entered, it will be put at the end of the queue with these commands in front, showing the process table each time a context switch is performed.
+Also, the ‘procs’ command will run and then exit the program when used.